EUDAT-B2STAGE/http-api/docs/quick_start.md

 #### production mode

+Some important points before going further:

-NOTE: follow this paragraph only if you plan to deploy the HTTP API server in production.
+1. Please follow this paragraph only if you plan to deploy the HTTP API server in production

-Usually in production you have a domain name associated to your host IP (e.g. `b2stage.cineca.it` to 240.bla.bla.bla).
-You can just use 'localhost' if this is not the case.
+2. Usually in production you have a domain name associated to your host IP (e.g. `b2stage.cineca.it` to 240.bla.bla.bla).
+But you can just use 'localhost' if this is not the case.
+3. You need a `B2ACCESS` account on the development server for the HTTP API application.
+Set the credentials [here](https://github.com/EUDAT-B2STAGE/http-api/blob/0.6.0/projects/eudat/project_configuration.yaml#L22-L26) otherwise the endpoint `/auth/askauth` would not work.

+Deploying is very simple:

 ```bash
 # define your domain